header-banner_fermentation.jpg

 Fermentation at home

-Fermenting your own vegetables is not much harder.
-Making sauerkraut, for example, involves thinly slicing a cabbage and mixing with salt until it starts to break down and form its own brine, adding spices to flavour, and then leaving it for several weeks to ferment and develop.5
+Fermenting your vegetables is not much harder.
+Making sauerkraut, for example, involves thinly slicing a cabbage and mixing it with salt until it starts to break down and form its own brine, adding spices to flavour and then leaving it for several weeks to ferment and develop.5

 Related articles